Realizable Standard Young Tableaux: Further Directions

 We can generalize the notion of realizability to higher-dimensional Young tableaux and to functions other than outer sums.
-Consider an $d$-dimensional array having length $n$ in each dimension with entries $a_{i_1,\dots,i_d}$, along with a degree $D$ polynomial $f \in \R_{\geq 0}[z_1,\dots,z_d]$.
+Consider a $d$-dimensional array having length $n$ in each dimension with entries $a_{i_1,\dots,i_d}$, along with a degree $D$ polynomial $f \in \R_{\geq 0}[z_1,\dots,z_d]$.
 Given $x_j \in \R^{n}$ for $j = 1,\dots,d$, we define the entries of the array by $a_{i_1,\dots,i_d} = f(x_{1,i_1},\dots,x_{d,i_d})$.
-When all the entries are unique, we can then obtain a $d$-dimensional standard Young tableau by replacing each entry with its relative position among the entries of the array, using the numbers $1$ through $n^d$.
+When all the entries are pairwise different and the entries are increasing within each vector $x_j$, we can then obtain a $d$-dimensional standard Young tableau by replacing each entry with its relative position among the entries of the array, using the numbers $1$ through $n^d$.
 We call such a tableau an \emph{$f$-realizable $n^{\times d}$ (standard Young) tableau}.
 Taking $d = 2$ and $f = z_1 + z_2$ recovers the realizable $n\times n$ tableaux.
 As a natural analogue to Corollary \ref{cor::prob_to_zero}, we can quickly show that almost all $n^{\times d}$ standard Young tableaux are not realizable.

-\begin{prop} For $d \geq 2$ and a polynomial $f \in \R_{\geq 0}[z_1,\dots,z_d]$, the probability that an $n^{\times d}$ tableau is $f$-realizable goes to $0$ as $n$ tends to infinity. \end{prop} \begin{proof} By a straightforward adaptation of the methods in Subsection \ref{subsec:upper-bound-rect}, we can biject the $f$-realizable $n^{\times d}$ tableaux with the regions of an arrangement formed by $\binom{\binom{n}{d}}{2} \leq n^{2d}$ hyperplanes.
-By the Milnor-Thom theorem \cite{Milnor,Thom} (see Theorem \ref{thm:bigmachine}), the number of regions in this arrangement is at most
+\begin{prop} For $d \geq 2$ and a polynomial $f \in \R_{\geq 0}[z_1,\dots,z_d]$, the probability that an $n^{\times d}$ tableau is $f$-realizable goes to $0$ as $n$ tends to infinity. \end{prop} \begin{proof} By a straightforward adaptation of the methods in Subsection~\ref{subsec:upper-bound-rect}, we can biject the $f$-realizable $n^{\times d}$ tableaux with the regions of an arrangement formed by $\binom{\binom{n}{d}}{2} \leq n^{2d}$ hyperplanes.
+By the well-known \cref{thm:bigmachine} (due to Milnor, Thom, and Warren), the number of regions in this arrangement is at most

+We now use a rudimentary lower bound for the total number of $n^{\times d}$ tableaux given by enumerating just the $n\times n$ subtableaux.
+Using the hook length formula \cite{HookLength} and a similar sequence of bounds as in the proof of \cref{cor::prob_to_zero}, the number of $n\times n$ standard Young tableaux given by